supaveej/JHU_TidyData_CourseProject/CodeBook.md

 ### projUtils.R

-This script contains all of the functions utilized by projGettingAndCleaningData.R.
+This script contains all of the functions utilized by run_Analysis.R.
 This script has the following functions, which are detailed further down in this document:
 + importTable(filepath)
 + getFeatureColumnNames()
 + getActivityLabels(table)